VT-BSE3144/bookdown/index.md

 Upon successful completion of this course, the student will be able to:

+- Organize, analyze, and communicate data-driven insights using R and Tidyverse principles
+- Apply best coding practices for writing clear, efficient, and reproducible code
+- Create and interpret data visualizations effectively communicating analytical results
 - Apply the following numerical techniques to solve problems in biological systems engineering:
-  - regression analysis
+  - regression
   - root finding
-  - solving systems of linear equations
+  - solution of systems of linear equations
-  - interpolation
+  - interpolation and extrapolation
   - differentiation and integration
-  - solving ordinary differential equations
+  - integration of ordinary differential equations
 - Define and quantify sources of error in numerical techniques
-- Write programs, using engineering software, that involve loops, logical block constructs, function, plotting, and input/output
+- Develop professional skills through engagement with different programming languages, command line and integrated development environment tools, and career preparation and development websites